United Nations–administered Cambodia

-Between 28 February 1992 and 24 September 1993 Cambodia was administered by the United Nations Transitional Authority in Cambodia (UNTAC) under the terms of the 1991 Paris Peace Agreements which ended the Cambodian–Vietnamese War.
+Between 28 February 1992, or 15 March 1992, and 24 September 1993, Cambodia was administered by the United Nations Transitional Authority in Cambodia (UNTAC) under the terms of the 1991 Paris Peace Agreements which ended the Cambodian–Vietnamese War.

 This was the first time the United Nations directly assumed responsibility for the administration of an independent member state.

 Background

 The Kingdom of Cambodia became independent from France on 9 November 1953.
 The monarchy was overthrown in a coup d'état on 18 March 1970 leading to the formation of the Khmer Republic.
 The Khmer Rouge came to power on 17 April 1975 resulting in the country becoming known as Democratic Kampuchea.
 Between 1975 and 1979, the Khmer Rouge's regime killed millions of its own people through mass executions, forced labour, and starvation, is what came to be known as the Cambodian genocide.
 The Khmer Rouge were overthrown on 7 January 1979 following the Vietnamese invasion of Cambodia.
 A rival government, the People's Republic of Kampuchea, was subsequently proclaimed by Vietnamese occupation forces, however the previous regime, which would become the Coalition Government of Democratic Kampuchea in 1982, continued to be recognised by the United Nations as the legitimate government of Cambodia.
 The Paris Peace Accords were signed in October 1991 to end the ongoing conflicts in Cambodia.
 The United Nations Transitional Authority in Cambodia (UNTAC) was established following the adoption of Resolution 745 by the Security Council on 28 February 1992.